With ShareGate you don't have to worry about losing important documents when you want to clean up inactive teams and groups.

 Choose how you want to archive: set up ShareGate's automated features so archiving decisions are delegated to team and group owners as needed or use a do-it-yourself approach and archive manually.

-For a summary of the different archiving techniques, see Options for archiving with ShareGate.
+For a summary of the different archiving techniques, see Ways you can archive with ShareGate.

 Access and manage your archive